 Focht was part of the first-ever Don Cherry prospects game, now a yearly tradition.
 Focht’s play vaulted him to ninth-best player in the draft at one point.
 The Coyotes had moved to Phoenix the summer of 1996 from Winnipeg.

 Focht and Marshall described the emotions of the draft as overwhelming.
 Marshall and Focht were happy to share such a momentous day with their closest family in attendance in St. Louis.

 Focht noticed local support picked up upon being drafted.

 “I noticed a couple of signs in the windows of some homes and got some messages from local people congratulating me,” said Focht

-Focht bounced around in the American Hockey League for a few years before making his NHL debut in 2001 against the Dallas Stars.
+Focht bounced around in the American Hockey League for a few years before making his NHL debut December 15th 2001 in Phoenix against the Dallas Stars.

 The Raymore residents would take charter buses to watch Focht play in the NHL.
 One of Marshall’s proudest moments was when Focht scored his first NHL goal as a member of the Penguins.
 To this day she has a photo on her fridge of Focht holding up the puck.
-Marshall and Hippert said that perseverance and determination were what allowed Focht to make it.
+Marshall and Hippert said that perseverance and determination were what allowed Focht to make it to the pro ranks.